 Lima - Puerto Maldonado

 You will be picked up and transferred to the airport for your domestic flight to Puerto Maldonado in Peru's Amazon Basin.
 You will be welcomed at the airport and driven ten minutes to the lodge's Puerto Maldonado headquarters.
 While enjoying your first taste of the forest you will be asked to pack only the necessary gear for your next few days, and leave the rest in the lodge's safety deposit boxes.
 Drive 20 km to Tambopata river port in the native community of Infierno.
-The 45 minute boat ride to Posada Amazonas will take you into a primary forest private reserve.
+The 45-minute boat ride to Posada Amazonas will take you into a primary forest private reserve.
 Upon arrival, the lodge manager will welcome you and brief you with important navigation and security tips.
-In the afternoon you can take a 20 minute walk to the 30 metre scaffolding canopy tower.
+In the afternoon you can take a 20-minute walk to the 30-metre scaffolding canopy tower.
 From atop you obtain spectacular views of the vast expanses of standing forest cut by the Tambopata River winding through the middle.
-Now and then toucans, parrots or macaws are seen flying against the horizon, or mixed species canopy flocks land in the treetop next to you.
+Now and then toucans, parrots or macaws are seen flying against the horizon, or mixed species canopy flocks land on the treetop next to you.
 (BLD)

 Puerto Maldonado - Cusco

-This morning you will transferred on the river to the airport for your flight to the colonial highland city of Cusco.
-On arrival you will be met and transferred to your hotel.
+This morning you will be transferred on the river to the airport for your flight to the colonial highland city of Cusco.
+On arrival, you will be met and transferred to your hotel.
 Allow time for your body to acclimatize to the high altitude.

 Cusco Walking Tour